franneck94/Vscode-C-Cpp-Runner/README.md

 - 📝 Allowed file extensions for headers: \*.h, \*.hpp, \*.hh, \*.hxx
 - 📝 Allowed file extensions for sources: \*.c, \*.cpp, \*.cc, \*.cxx
+- ⚠️ Include paths with whitespaces can make the compilation fail

 ### CMake Projects in the Workspace Directory